Pola

 Comparison by Core Criteria

 Now it gets concrete.
-Not as a dry pros/cons list, but a look at what you will really feel later.
+Not as a dry Pro/Con list, but as a look at what you'll truly experience later.

-Performance: Native is the safe choice if you are pushing limits: complex animations, AR, video processing, many simultaneous interactions.
-Hybrid or Cross-Platform is often “good to very good” today – and for many products, the user notices no difference.
-This is important because the myth “Hybrid jerks” is historically understandable but too generalized today.
-We regularly see that the bottlenecks are not in the framework but in images, network requests, or unclear UI logic.
+Performance: Native is the safe choice if you're pushing boundaries: complex animations, AR, video processing, many simultaneous interactions.
+Hybrid or Cross-Platform today is often "good to very good"—and for many products, the user won't notice a difference.
+This is important because the myth "Hybrid stutters" is historically understandable but too general today.
+We regularly see that bottlenecks aren't in the framework but in images, network requests, or unclear UI logic.

-UX and Interface: Native feels “at home” on each platform.
-Cross-Platform can, on the other hand, create a very consistent brand image.
-The catch is not the design system but the details: back gesture, keyboard behavior, accessibility focus, small animations.
-If these things are part of your brand core, you need to plan them consciously – whatever the architecture.
+UX and Interface: Native feels "at home" on each platform.
+Cross-Platform, on the other hand, can create a very consistent brand image.
+The catch isn't the design system but the details: back gesture, keyboard behavior, accessibility focus, small animations.
+If these things are part of your brand's core, plan them deliberately—regardless of architecture.

 Device Functions: For 90% of typical requirements (camera, push, GPS), Cross-Platform is solid.
-It becomes more difficult if you need early new OS features or integrate exotic hardware.
-Then Native can save time because you don’t have to wait for plugins.
+It gets trickier if you need to integrate new OS features early or exotic hardware.
+Then Native can save time because you aren't waiting for plugins.

-The important thing is how you use this speed: Not to pack everything in, but to get feedback earlier.
+It's important how you use this speed: Not to cram everything in, but to get feedback sooner.

-Our third Unique Angle is the translation between Business and Tech: We don’t formulate architecture as a stack question, but as “What costs us a week of delay?” or “What costs us a UX kink in the core task?”.
+Our third Unique Angle is the translation between business and tech: We frame architecture not as a stack question but as "What does a week of delay cost us?" or "What costs us a UX dip in the core task?"
 Once you know these costs, the choice is rarely complicated.

 TCO Over Three Years